 30. Give yourself a manicure or pedicure

-31. Give your BFF a manicure or pedicure
+31. Give your mom or dad a manicure or pedicure

 32. Find a new hobby

-33. Find a new way to make friends
+33. Brainstorm new ways to make new friends

 36. Start planning your mom or dad’s next birthday party